kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

               proof of concept to allow more images to be pulled and tested.
 Once we have support for getting keys into the Kata guest image using the attestation-agent and/or KBS I'd expect container registry credentials to be looked up using that mechanism.

-            > **Note**: the native rust implementation doesn't current flow credentials at the moment, so use the `skopeo` based implementation if they are needed now.
     - Run the pull image agent endpoint with
       ```bash
       $ ~/ccv0.sh agent_pull_image